Main Content Section

 - An official college transcript from all colleges previously or presently attending

 - ACT score

 Students are encouraged to submit all parts of the application well in advance of the deadline.
+Turning an application in on the last day may result in it being incomplete.
 Incomplete applications will not be reviewed for admission.

 Meet general admission requirements.

 Be a high school graduate or have a satisfactory high school equivalency test score (GED or HiSET).

 Have a minimum ACT score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT score of 16 to 17 (12 to 14 if taken before October 28, 1989) and have completed at least 12 semester hours with a “C” average or better in courses approved by the DH program.

 Take the TEAS entrance test at the applicant’s own expense.
 The TEAS test will be remote proctored, must be taken within the last 18 months and can only be taken 2 times 45 days apart during the application year.
 The TEAS test must be taken prior to application deadline and must be submitted to MDCC, not the student.